-The derivative financial instruments mentioned above as cash flow hedges, in terms of what is permitted by the accounting standards.
+The Company has designated the derivative financial instruments mentioned above as cash flow hedges, in terms of what is permitted by the accounting standards.
 Given that, the interest rate swap's hedge objective is to fix the cash flows derived from variable interest payments on the syndicated loan maturing in 2026.